plone/volto/docs/source/deploying/seamless-mode.md

 Since `plone.rest` 2.0.0a1, Plone provides a way to access the RESTAPI without using the `application/json` `Accept` header.
 It enables a new traversal handler `++api++` that returns RESTAPI calls seamlessly, without any additional path in its responses.

 Seamless mode will use this convention when setting up development and productions environments for you.
-So all backend calls, by default, will assume a `++api++` present in your backend.
+So if no `RAZZLE_API_PATH` is present, all backend calls by default will assume a `++api++` present in your backend and will try to use it.

-### Use `Host` header for auto configure the API_PATH
+### Use `Host` header for auto configure the `API_PATH`

-The Host header from the request is being read by the Volto server if no RAZZLE_API_PATH is present and used in the APP from the first request on.
-The information catched up in the SSR server is passed to the client app so it also knows who the backend is.
-This feature could be special
+The Host header from the request is being read by the Volto server if no `RAZZLE_API_PATH` is present and used in Volto from the first request on.
+The information read in the SSR server is passed to the client app so it also knows who the backend is.

 ## Advantages of the seamless mode